2021 bracketology: March Madness predictions by Andy Katz

 It's still early in conference play, obviously, but here's a look at the teams that just made the cut for Katz's tournament projections.

-Maryland and Seton Hall are projected to play in one First Four matchup, with Colorado State and Loyola Chicago in another.
+Colorado State and St. John's are projected to play in one First Four matchup, with San Diego State and Georgia Tech in another.

-The first four teams that missed Katz's predicted bracket are Penn State, Syracuse, Providence and Utah State.
+The first four teams that missed Katz's predicted bracket are Boise State, Arkansas, Saint Louis and Penn State.

 Here's Katz's full field of 68: